Konstruktionist/vim-fish/README.md

 the terminal you could also train yourself to use `:st[op]` or CTRL-Z instead and then `fg` in fish to get back to Vim.

->This was once hosted at github/onodera-punpun but it has been removed there.
->I had on old copy that is preserved here.